Beware the Adulteress

 The book of Proverbs contains the majority of the Bible’s mentions of the word “adulteress” (seven times in Proverbs compared to five times in the rest of the Bible).
-An “adulteress” is “a woman who commits adultery,” that is, she has sex with someone other than her husband.
+It refers to a woman who commits adultery, that is, she has sex with someone other than her husband.
 In today’s language, that is referred to as “cheating.”

 The Law of Moses notes that both the adulterer (the male participant) and the adulteress (the female participant) should be put to death (Leviticus 20:10).
 That is how serious God views the breaking of marriage vows.